-To add Duo two-factor authentication to your Citrix Gateway you'll configure two RADIUS authentication policies — one that provides Duo's interactive enrollment and authentication prompts to browser-based Access Gateway logins, and a second one that responds to Receiver or Workspace client logins with an automatic authentication request via push notification to a mobile device or a phone call.
+To add Duo two-factor authentication to your Citrix Gateway you'll configure two classic Basic RADIUS authentication policies — one that provides Duo's interactive enrollment and authentication prompts to browser-based Access Gateway logins, and a second one that responds to Receiver or Workspace client logins with an automatic authentication request via push notification to a mobile device or a phone call.

 Citrix Gateway was formerly known as NetScaler Gateway.
 These instructions apply to both products.

-This application communicates with Duo's service on TCP port 443.
 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
-If your organization requires IP-based rules, please review this Duo KB article.
+If your organization requires IP-based rules, please review Duo Knowledge Base article 1337.

 Before moving on to the deployment steps, it's a good idea to familiarize yourself with Duo administration concepts and features like options for applications, available methods for enrolling Duo users, and Duo policy settings and how to apply them.
 See all Duo Administrator documentation.